vimal-verma/ludo/README.md

 # Ludo Game Application

 This project is a fully-featured digital version of the classic board game Ludo, built with React.
-It supports 2-4 players, including challenging AI opponents, and implements the complete ruleset with modern UI enhancements.
+It supports 2-4 players, including challenging AI opponents, and implements the complete ruleset with a modern, interactive UI.

 ## Features

 - **Dynamic Player Setup**: Configure games for 2, 3, or 4 players.
 - **Human & AI Players**: Each player can be set as 'Human' or 'AI'.
 - **Custom Player Names**: Assign custom names to each player for a personalized experience.
+- **Interactive UI & UX**:
+  - Dice controls are intuitively placed within each active player's base area.
+  - Smooth, step-by-step piece animations provide clear visual feedback on every move.
+  - Sound effects for key events like dice rolls, piece movement, captures, and winning.
+  - Visual indicators for movable pieces, the last-moved piece, and safe zones.
 - **Complete Ludo Ruleset**:
   - Dice rolling and piece movement.
   - Capturing opponent pieces.